SourceAFIS for .NET

 Get SourceAFIS from NuGet:

 Or clone sources from GitHub or Bitbucket.
 Sources and binaries are distributed under Apache License 2.0.
-SourceAFIS targets .NET Standard 2.0, so it should work in both .NET Framework 4.7.2+ and .NET Core 2.0+.
+SourceAFIS targets .NET 5.
+Last version supporting .NET Standard was 3.13.0.

 FingerprintImage